clari/secrets2git/README.md

-Managing secrets correctly is a giant pain that nobody does right. secrets2git attempts to fix that by making secure management of secrets easy and straightforward.
+Managing secrets correctly is a giant pain that nobody gets right. secrets2git attempts to fix that by making secure management of secrets easy and straightforward.